CrossRoadsOptics/crossroadoptics.github.io/metrics.md

 <img src="/img/metrics/road_user_icon_counts.jpg" width="70%">
 <p>Possible visual output of vehicle counts from a recorded video</p>
 </center>
-The bread and butter of any road data is counts.
-We measure and record the counts of objects through the intersection, classifying the objects on the road with Computer Vision.
+The bread and butter of any traffic data is counts.
+We measure and record the counts of objects through the site, then classify the objects, all through Computer Vision.
 Our classifier is trained using Neural Networks to provide higher identification accuracy.

 <center>
 <img src="/img/metrics/velocityPDF.jpg" width="70%">
 <p>Speed distribution for a population of vehicles</p>
 </center>
-If the user is interested in speed data, our software delivers important information in easy-to-digest forms.
+If the customer is interested in speed data, our software delivers important information in easy-to-digest forms.
 In the above graph, we denote the 85th percentile speed, which is a crucial statistic used by traffic departments to determine road speed limits.

 ## Video Tracking
 <center>